Adam4lexander/Spoke/Docs/07_SpokeEngine.md

 # SpokeEngine

 The `SpokeEngine` is the core runtime that powers reactive computation in Spoke.
-You may rarely interact with it directly — but it's the **most important component** in the system.
+You'll rarely need to interact with the `SpokeEngine` directly — but it's the **most foundational part** of Spoke's behaviour.

 Understanding it will complete your mental model of Spoke and make writing code more predictable.